-GST is accounted for in the taxable period when the supply of goods is made and that may include the date the hire purchase agreement is signed.
-In the case where there is a change in rate from 4% to 6% on 1 June 2014, the rate of tax to impose is as follows:
+42. GST is accounted for in the taxable period when the supply of goods is made and that may include the date the hire purchase agreement is signed.
+In the case where it is assumed that a change in rate from 6% to 7% takes place on 1 June 2017, the rate of tax to be imposed is as follows:

 If the HP agreement is signed The GST rate is

-before and on 31 May 2014 4%
+before and on 31 May 2017 6%

-on and after 1 June 2014 6%
+on and after 1 June 2017 7%

-The installments payments in a HP agreement is not affected by a change in the tax rate as the full amount of GST had already been accounted by the dealer / vendor after he issues a tax invoice to the hirer.
+43. The installments payments in a HP agreement is not affected by a change in the tax rate as the full amount of GST had already been accounted by the dealer / vendor after he issues a tax invoice to the hirer.

-6. FREQUENTLY ASKED QUESTIONS
+FREQUENTLY ASKED QUESTIONS